webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 This is the best-case scenario.
 For a call to work, at least one side MUST be of this type.

 #### Address Dependent Mapping
 A new mapping is created every time you send a packet to a new address.
 If you send two packets to different hosts two mappings will be created.
-If you send two packets to the same remote host, but different destination ports a new mapping will NOT be created.
+If you send two packets to the same remote host but different destination ports, a new mapping will NOT be created.

 #### Address and Port Dependent Mapping
 A new mapping is created if the remote IP or port is different.
 If you send two packets to the same remote host, but different destination ports, a new mapping will be created.